INDOOR LOCALIZATION

 In this video, we also see that direct lights do not affect the localization.

-Example on an industrial cleaning machine
+Mounted on an industrial cleaning machine

 It uses a single RGB camera 640×480.